Watch: Woman jailed for taking abortion pills after legal limit during lockdown

 Having an abortion won't affect your chances of becoming pregnant again and having normal pregnancies in the future.

-If you’re worried about any of the side effects of an abortion or need extra support emotionally it’s worth getting in touch with your abortion provider.
+If you’re worried about any of the side effects of an abortion or need emotional support, get in touch with your abortion provider.

 You can request a non-urgent aftercare call from BPAS online, or for more information call them on 03457 30 40 30.